preco21/nxzr-legacy/nxzr_shared/README.md

 # nxzr_shared

-> NXZR Project: Shared utilities across the project
+> NXZR Project: Shared utilities used across the project